 Class A RVs

-Newmar is a name you can trust in the RV world and their Dutch Star is a luxurious RV with all the features you could ask for.
+Newmar is a name you can trust in the RV world, and their Dutch Star is a luxurious RV with all the features you could ask for.
 Choose from 13 different floor plans, including one with a king bed and a 35-inch radius shower.
-Spacious kitchen, dinette, and living space with 2 sofas are standard and you can add on a washer and dryer.
+Spacious kitchen, dinette, and living space with two sofas are standard, and you can add on a washer and dryer.
 You also get three slide-outs to create space for the whole family.

 Tiffin Open Road Allegro is a great runner-up option for class A RVs.
 For the money, the Tiffin is reliable.
 Typically Tiffin is known for diesel rigs, but the Open Road Allegro is an affordable gas engine RV.
 Along with the powerful engine, these RVs come with innovative technology and an interior with all the comforts you need.